 The main drawback of this route is that the best scenery is all in the first half, so the second half feels a little dull in comparison.

 Start in Tilden Regional Park’s visitor center/Little Farm parking lot and take the dirt road that goes past the visitor center.
 Just after passing Jewel Lake, turn right onto the Peak Trail, which dives into a eucalyptus grove.
 The trail is narrow and heavily lined with poison oak.
 The eucalyptus briefly gives way to dense native woodland, then the trail emerges into open chaparral.
 There are some nice views of San Francisco and the Golden Gate Bridge.

 The trail ends at the road to Wildcat Peak.
 To the left it’s a short dead-end climb to the peak with its fine views, while to the right the road descends to Nimitz Way.
 As the road descends there are some nice views of the distinctive hills of Tilden Park, their oddly sharp, peaky hills covered with dark stands of pines and eucalyptus contrasting with the more common gently-rounded oak-dotted hills of the East Bay.

 Turn left onto paved Nimitz Way.
-The wooded landscape of Tilden Park almost immediately gives way to the more barren-looking grassy hills of Wildcat Canyon, where herds of cows graze the hills.
+The road, which runs over gently rolling hills, is popular with cyclists.
+The wooded landscape of Tilden Park almost immediately gives way to the less attractive grassy hills of Wildcat Canyon, where herds of cows graze the hills.

-© 2012 David Baselt
+© 2012, 2017, 2022 David Baselt